 Background

 In 2007 the Oregon Legislature adopted a grant, loan and tax credit supported program to reduce environmental and public health risks from diesel engine pollution.
-The original authorization for clean diesel grants, loans and tax credits was limited to exhaust retrofits, nonroad engine repowers and truck scrapping.
-Federal program guidelines currently allow for ten other eligible activities including idle reduction, aerodynamic enhancements and vehicle replacement.
+Oregon’s original authorization for clean diesel grants, loans and tax credits is currently limited to exhaust retrofits, nonroad engine repowers and truck scrapping while federal program guidelines currently allow for ten other eligible activities including idle reduction, aerodynamic enhancements and vehicle replacement.

 State funds for clean diesel work have not been appropriated since the 2007-09 biennium and the tax credit program was shut down in 2012.
 Remaining funding incentives for clean diesel work is available primarily through the federal Diesel Emission Reduction Act.
 While the Act allows a broad range of eligible activities, DEQ is constrained in applying for and managing federal grants by the original statutory authority.
 This is hampering DEQ’s ability to be successful in recruiting projects and securing federal awards.
 As a consequence, despite widespread outreach, there was no interest by diesel owners to retrofit vehicles or equipment during the FY 2012 grant cycle and no federal grants were awarded in Oregon that year.